Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 ## Geoprocessing

 * [Analyze hotspots](ArcGIS.WinUI.Viewer/Samples/Geoprocessing/AnalyzeHotspots) - Use a geoprocessing service and a set of features to identify statistically significant hot spots and cold spots.
-* [Analyze viewshed (geoprocessing)](ArcGIS.WinUI.Viewer/Samples/Geoprocessing/AnalyzeViewshed) - Calculate a viewshed using a geoprocessing service, in this case showing what parts of a landscape are visible from points on mountainous terrain.
 * [List geodatabase versions](ArcGIS.WinUI.Viewer/Samples/Geoprocessing/ListGeodatabaseVersions) - Connect to a service and list versions of the geodatabase.
+* [Show viewshed calculated from geoprocessing task](ArcGIS.WinUI.Viewer/Samples/Geoprocessing/ShowViewshedCalculatedFromGeoprocessingTask) - Calculate a viewshed using a geoprocessing service, in this case showing what parts of a landscape are visible from points on mountainous terrain.

 ## GraphicsOverlay